iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 <br><br>

 - The Obelisk Gate <br>
 The second book in the Broken Earth series.
 Just as engaging as the first.
-Sped through this book in two days?
+Sped through this book in two days.
 <br><br>

 - The Fifth Season <br>
 I devoured this book.
 The first in the Broken Earth series.
-Starts out rough, but keeps you trapped till the end after that.
+Starts out rough, but keeps you trapped till the end.
 The first time in a while I’ve actually been enthralled with fantasy.
 <br><br>

 - Death’s End <br>
 A fitting end to an amazing trilogy.
 This book dives even deeper into fantasy and I believe it completely every step of the way.
-Contains most realistic view of our (humanity’s) future, I think.
+Contains the most realistic view of our (humanity’s) future, I think.
 <br><br>

 - The Dark Forest <br>
 The book is better than the first (The Three-Body Problem) in the trilogy.
 Takes a while to get started, but it’s an amazing ride once it does.
 If you are at all interested in alien life or astrophysics please read this book.<br>
-The ideas of a “dark forest” is so overarching and terrifying that it my changed my perception of space.
+The idea of a “dark forest” is so overarching and terrifying that it my changed my perception of space.
 <br>

 - The Three-Body Problem (re-read) <br>